slamora/brackets-wiki/Health-Data.md

 * OS version
 * List of installed extensions *that are available in the registry* and their versions

+**Benefit** With this data, we can answer questions like:

+* How many people are using Brackets on a daily basis?
+* Are people sticking with Brackets?
+* Which extensions are popular with regular Brackets users?
+This is can be helpful for both extension authors and for an idea of where we should expand the Brackets core.
+* Are we paying the right amount of attention to each of the platforms we support?

 ## Next Up Data Proposal

-We wish to collect this information soon.
+We wish to collect this additional information soon.
 "Active time" increases as the user is typing/running commands in Brackets and stops increasing after an idle period.

+* Deprecation warning counts (ideally with unique IDs for each deprecation warning so that we can tell when it's safe to remove an API)
+* Logged exception count (need to worry about anonymous data in order to actually log exceptions...)
+* Specific exceptions that we'd like to track (file watchers went offline?)
 * "Active time" using Brackets
 * "Active time" per file type (file extension)
 * Command counts for a specific list of commands